-Some people think, that Porthcurno is the best beach in whole Britain.
+Some people think, that Porthcurno is the best beach in the whole Britain.
 The area is stuck between two vast rocky walls and then continues by small gully extended towards the village centre.
-This is amazing triangle-looking sandy beach.
+This is an amazing triangle-looking sandy beach.
 Two main downsides of this beach are: weather and seawater temperature.
-We were lucky, because during our 4-hours stay weather was really nice, except quite strong wind, which was generating a big vawes (I enjoyed it).
-Neverthelles you should remember, that in this place all year round rain takes hold and temperature higher than 25 deg happens only rarely!.
-It influences to the seawater temperature, which is not higher than 15 deg usually.
-Anyway I would strongly recommend this place.
-Be prepared to big traffic during the nice weather and try to park your car even outside the village.
+We were lucky because during our 4-hours stay weather was really nice, except quite strong wind, which was generating big waves (I enjoyed it).
+Nevertheless, you should remember, that in this place all year round rain takes hold and temperature higher than 25 deg happens only rarely!.
+It influences the seawater temperature, which is not higher than 15 deg usually.
+Anyway, I would strongly recommend this place.
+Be prepared for big traffic during the nice weather and try to park your car even outside the village.
 Even 2 km walk is far better than jam in traffic.

 15b.
 The Minack Theatre

 The Minack Theatre is an open-air theatre located on the rocky outcrop jutting above the sea.
-“Minack” in Cornish language means a rocky place.
+“Minack” in the Cornish language means a rocky place.
 This is one of the most spectacular theatres in the World.
-The object has been built in 1932 for alocal village club players, who had staged Shakespear’s A Midsummer Night’s Dream every year since 1929.
+The object has been built in 1932 for a local village club players, who had staged Shakespeare’s A Midsummer Night’s Dream every year since 1929.

 Read more also below:

 16. Land’s End

 Land’s end is the most westerly point in Cornwall.
-There is a big holiday complex and shopping village.
+There are a big holiday complex and shopping village.

 Land’s end is also the place of beautiful cliffs.
-During the pristine weather you can see the Isle of Scilly from there distance around 45 km.
+During the pristine weather, you can see the Isle of Scilly from there distance around 45 km.
 I was trying to see it, unfortunately in vain.
-It was a really hazy day, when we came on the Land’s end, a last day of good and warm weather.
+It was a really hazy day, when we came on the Land’s end, the last day of good and warm weather.

 Read more also below:

 17. Cape Cornwall

-Cape Cornwall provides a really breathtaking scenery.
-This is the place, from where you can see a owe-inspiring cliff rocks, Land’s End and atypical industry buildings in the nearest village.
+Cape Cornwall provides really breathtaking scenery.
+This is the place, from where you can see a awe-inspiring cliff rocks, Land’s End and atypical industry buildings in the nearest village.